waltervrossem/MSAP1gen/README.md

 # MSAP1

 This repository contains the code required to generate synthetic lightcurves to test MSAP1.
-To generate from scratch, first install MESA 24.08.1 and gyre 9.1.1 are and then run `run_mesa.sh`.
-Then, to create the inputs run `make_inputs.sh`.

-To create the lightcurves, run `psls.py` in `src/psls/psls-1.9/psls.py` and not the one from https://sites.lesia.obspm.fr/psls/ as the version in this repository has various changes and additions which are needed to create these lightcurves.
+To create the inputs run `make_inputs.sh`.
+This will create the `input` directory which contains the necessary files to create the lightcurves.

 To install, first install git large file storage `git-lfs` and then clone this repository and then run the following:
 ```